tibs/explain-kafka-with-python-datastructures/notes.rst

 level class, which take the topic index as their first argument.
 The producer and consumer have to specify the topic they want to interact with.

-.. note:: The producer specifies the topic for each ``put``, so a single
-          producer can write to multiple topics.
+  **Note:** The producer specifies the topic for each ``put``, so a single producer can write to multiple topics.

   The consumer decides on the topic when it is created, so a single consumer will not read from multiple topics.

   **(I haven't got that wrong, have I?)**

 Topics and keys
 ---------------